Fish kill: Water temperature

 A fish kill can occur with rapid fluctuations in temperature or sustained high temperatures.
 Generally, cooler water has the potential to hold more oxygen, so a period of sustained high temperatures can lead to decreased dissolved oxygen in a body of water.
 An August 2010 fish kill in Delaware Bay was attributed to low oxygen as a result of high temperatures.

 A massive (hundreds of thousands) fish kill at the mouth of the Mississippi River in Louisiana, September, 2010, was attributed to a combination of high temperatures and low tide.
 Such kills are known to happen in this region in late summer and early fall, but this one was unusually large.
+The Division of Wildlife stated that the fish kill was unrelated to the oil spill that had recently occurred in the Gulf of Mexico.

 A short period of hot weather can increase temperatures in the surface layer of water, as the warmer water tends to stay near the surface and be further heated by the air.
 In this case, the top warmer layer may have more oxygen than the lower, cooler layers because it has constant access to atmospheric oxygen.
 If a heavy wind or cold rain then occurs (usually during the autumn but sometimes in summer), the layers can mix.
 If the volume of low oxygen water is much greater than the volume in the warm surface layer, this mixing can reduce oxygen levels throughout the water column and lead to fish kill.

 Fish kills can also result from a dramatic or prolonged drop in air (and thus, water) temperature.
 This kind of fish kill is selective – usually the dead fish are species that cannot tolerate cold.
 This has been observed in cases where a fish native to a more tropical region has been introduced to cooler waters, such as the introduction of the tilapia to bodies of water in Florida.
 Native to Africa's Nile River, the tilapia stop feeding when water temperatures drop below 60 °F and die when it reaches 45 °F. Thus, tilapia that have survived and successfully reproduced in Florida are occasionally killed by a winter cold front.

 In January, 2011, a selective fish kill affecting an estimated 2 million juvenile spot fish was attributed to a combination of cold stress and overpopulation after a particularly large spawn.

+"Hundreds of thousands" of fish were found dead in Texas in June 2023 due to warming water.